Last updated on April 20th, 2019 at 11:01 am

 A. Great question.
 And believe it or not, you’re actually looking at two different issues here – depending on how you define them.
 A practice that is underproducing versus one that isn’t meeting potential are not one in the same.

 For our purposes, let’s define “underproducing” as: not meeting the level of production necessary to be economically “viable,” (i.e. working or functioning at a sustainable, acceptable level).
 I’ve seen plenty of economically sound practices that could do more (i.e. have more potential).
 So, let’s start with the first part of the question – how do you know if you are underproducing?
 While there are a number of formulas for this, let’s use a simple one – your payroll as a percentage of overall collections.
-In order to calculate it, fill out the form here and we will send you your results for free.
+Now, because calculating this depends on various factors such as the number of charts you have, operatories, etc., we’ll calculate it for you for free!
+Just fill out the form below and we’ll calculate it for you: